yannbelief/php-pdo-helper/README.md

 	$rows = $db->fetch("SELECT * FROM my_table");
 ```

-The default way to access an attribute (a column) follows object style:
+The default way to access the value of an attribute (a column) follows object style:

 ```php
 	echo $rows[0]->name; // CHEN Yen Ting